con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sangs rgyas kun gyi gsung yang yin/ /
 >> 	thugs che ba] em.; thugs pa NyiGyu

-The ultimate mind of Sarvabuddha,[^108-1]
+The mind most excellent of Sarvabuddha,[^108-1]
 Residing in the mind of every buddha,
-For every buddha being their great body,
-As well for each buddha their sweet speech, (108)
-! c in not smooth
+The greatest body borne by all the buddhas,
+The lovely speech endowing every buddha, (108)

 [^108-1]: Vilāsavajra appears to treat Vajraratna and so on (i.e. the names in verse 107–108a) as proper names, and he, as Vimalamitra does too, identifies them with, respectively, Akṣobhya, Ratnasambhava, Amitābha, Amoghasiddhi, and Vairocana.